Login or Register for FREE!

 Last edited by regularjoe62.
 Register to edit

-Tags: 70 cm repeater band plan arrl chapter 6 arrl module 15
+Tags: 70 cm repeater band plan section6.6

 What is an appropriate way to call another station on a repeater if you know the other station's call sign?